vtex/styleguide/react/components/Button/README.md

-### Overview
-Buttons are independent interactive elements used to trigger actions or to perform navigation.
+#### Buttons are independent interactive elements used to trigger actions or to perform navigation.

 ### Chosing a variation
 Our Styleguide defines 3 main variations based on the button visual proeminence.
 As with any UI element, the proeminence should be proportional to the importance of that element.